Celebrate eating outside for summer weather – start your party with this salty sweet fun apéritif!

 Chinon is the perfect escape with only a 3-hour drive from Paris.
 It’s over 18 years since we were here last.
 Don’t ask me why but family life has just got in the way.
 So when Jamie Schler and her husband, Jean-Pierre took over the Hôtel Diderot at the start of the year, it was the best excuse to return to the Loire Valley with Antoine for a few days.

-We couldn’t resist, however, a slight detour en route down via the medieval town of Loches.
+We couldn’t resist, however, a slight detour en route from Paris via the medieval town of Loches.
 I hadn’t heard of the place but Antoine was right to stop, as the royal town behind the hill’s fortifications is worth seeing.
-You must check out the local speciality for a teatime treat: may I tempt you to some Breasts of Agnès?
-They’re rather filling – only half was enough – so a couple of Agnés’s breasts are good for 4!
+Check out the local pastry speciality for a teatime treat: may I tempt you to a Sein d’Agnès – Agnès’s breast?
+It is rather filling – only half was enough – so a couple of Agnés’s breasts are good for 4!

 I’ve followed Jamie through her inspiring writings on Life’s A Feast for the past 4 years, thanks to discovering her via the fun MacTweets blog, where macaron lovers would rise to Jamie and Deeba’s monthly insane challenges and post their artistic macaron Mac Attacks.